 - For those with chronic health conditions, flu shots function as an essential preventive method.
 Flu shots have been shown to reduce hospitalization among people with diabetes by 79 percent and chronic lung disease by 52 percent.

 - Vaccines benefit pregnant women and their developing baby.
 Pregnant women who received their flu shot reduce their risk for flu-associated acute respiratory infection by about half.
 The flu vaccine protects babies up to four months after birth.

 - You won’t catch the flu from vaccines.
 A flu vaccine is made one of two ways: either the flu virus present in the vaccine is “inactivated” and no longer infectious, or there are no viruses present at all.

 - Your shot from last year doesn’t count.
 Your body’s immune response from vaccination decreases over time.
 To keep your immune system working against the virus, annual vaccination is necessary.

 - Viruses are constantly changing.
 The virus that went around last year might not be the same as this years.
 Scientists tailor formulation each year to target the year’s most prevalent strain of the virus.
 Yearly vaccinations decrease your chances of getting this year’s flu virus.

 - You won’t just protect yourself.
 By getting vaccinated, you’ll slow the spread of the flu virus to those around you as well.

-Flu shots are available now at all of the Urgent Team Family of Urgent Care & Walk-in Centers, and most insurances cover the flu shot at no cost to you.
-If you don’t have insurance, flu shots are available for only $30.
+Flu shots are available now at all of the Urgent Team Family of Urgent Care & Walk-in Centers.
 Walk-ins are welcome!